wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

       After opening the .iso file, launch the installer by opening ``WPILibInstaller.exe``.

       .. note:: After launching the installer, Windows may display a window titled "Windows protected your PC".
-Click "More info" to reveal a "Run anyway" button that will allow you to run the installer.
+Click :guilabel:`More info`, then select :guilabel:`Run anyway` run the installer.

    .. group-tab:: macOS